Have you been thinking that your business processes are no longer working for you? Sick and tired of repeating the same admin processes over and over?

 - Compare prices.
 Of course price isn’t the only factor, but as a small business, watching every outgoing penny is a consideration.

 - Ask in business groups what others in your field are using.
-Don’t ask in general, make sure you ask in relation to your field as one program might be good for eCommerce, but not service based businesses.
+Don’t ask in general, make sure you ask in relation to your field as one program might be good for eCommerce, but not for service-based businesses.